 Maintenance (aka Alimony)

 Section 504 of the Illinois Marriage and Dissolution of Marriage Act sets forth the guidelines for awarding maintenance, otherwise known as alimony, to a spouse.
-Maintenance is only available to those who have been married, and is not an option for unmarried couples.
+Maintenance is only available to those who have been married and is not an option for unmarried couples.
 An attorney at Gordon & Perlut, LLC can explain spousal maintenance possibilities in your case.
-Maintenance may be granted by a Court on a temporary or permanent basis for either spouse in amounts pursuant to certain guidelines or as the courts deems just, without regard to marital misconduct, after considering the following factors:
+Maintenance may be granted by a Court on a temporary or permanent basis for either spouse in amounts pursuant to certain guidelines or as the courts deem just, without regard to marital misconduct, after considering the following factors:

 (1) The income and property of each party, including marital property apportioned and non-marital property assigned to the party seeking maintenance;